genericuser101/WindDesc/README.md

 ### Wind Desc:
 * ⚙️ Cutoff - Contains the files for our cutoffs.

-* ⚙️ Fingerprint_Calc - Contains the three descriptor model used to generate the fingerprints for simulations.
+* ⚙️ Fingerprint_Calc - Contains the three descriptor model used to generate the fingerprints and neightbour lists for simulations.

 * ⚙️ ML_Model - Machine Learning functionality and model.